Julhas08/DHIS2-Master-Facility-List-App/README.md

 ===============================

 ## Description
-  This application will help you to manage all facility information as well as server information.
+  This application will help you to manage and get all facilities information as well as integrated service information.
 The core functionalities are:

     #As a government employee of ministry of health need to know the historical background of a facility
     #To evaluate accessibility and equity of healthcare services: